JorgeSaicoski/YourStatsHelper/client/README.md

 ## Configuration

-Create a environments folder and a `environments.ts` file:
+Create a environments folder inside the app folder and a `environments.ts` file:

 ```typescript
 export const environment = {